new Validation(value){Validation}

 Creates an array of values by running each

-.
-The iteratee is invoked with one argument:(validation)
+Validationin collection through theiteratee.
+The iteratee is invoked with one argument:(validation).Example

 Mapping all validations to promises